 We keep a database containing structured information about all apps we’re shipping.
 Architecture-wise, this is a set of plain text files in a version control system.
 It’s the heart of our data-driven app building- and distribution- systems.
 Maybe you’ve heard someone mentioning F-Droid Data already.
 Occasionally we also refer to this as app metadata.

-our custom DSL looks a lot like the popular markup language YAML.
-That’s
+custom DSL looks a lot like the popular markup language YAML.
+That’s why we

 We’re finally deprecating